symfoni/buidler-react-boilerplate/README.md

 `npx create-react-app frontend --template typescript`

-* Get Symfoni🎻 to do its thing by:
+* Now run the "back-end" by executing `npx buidler node --watch --reset`.
+This will
-  * starting a development chain
+  * start a development chain
-  * compiling and deploying the contracts
+  * compile and deploy the contracts
-  * automatically generating the type interfaces for the contracts, and
+  * generate the type interfaces for the contracts, and
-  * generating a React context
+  * generate a React context

-`npx buidler node`

-* Open a new terminal window and go into the front-end folder:
+* Next, open a new terminal window and go into the front-end folder:

 `cd frontend/`

-* Then we need to add the dependencies:
+* Here we need to add some dependencies:

 > Note that the "Create React app" comes with an old version of Typescript, which is not compatible with Typechain, so let's also ensure Typescript is fixed at v3.9.7.
 Please note that v4 does not work.